eelcovv/LatLonCalc/README.rst

 --------
 Import the classes::

-   >> from latloncalc.LatLon import LatLon, Latitude, Longitude
+   >> from latloncalc.latlon import LatLon, Latitude, Longitude

 Create a *LatLon* object from coordinates::